luni64/TeensyStep/documentation/stepControl.md

     returnType: void
 ---

 Objects of the StepControl class are used to move up to 10 motors to target positions in sync.
-The synchronization is kept during acceleration and deceleration phases and all motors will reach their target positions at the same time.
+The synchronization is done by [Bresenham's algorithm](https://en.wikipedia.org/wiki/Bresenham%27s_line_algorithm) and it is kept during acceleration and deceleration phases and all motors will reach their target positions at the same time.